 - It helps you make good decisions when hiring, borrowing money, and working with investors.

 - It tells you where your actual budget varied from your predictions.

 - It helps you understand when it’s time to scale your business.

-But here are the three financial reports every business should produce.
+But, here are four financial reports every eCommerce business should produce.
 These will help you take great steps toward understanding and controlling your money.

 1. Balance Sheet